Fabian Garcia Science Center

 A Brief History of Fabian Garcia Science Center

-The first deed signed for Fabian Garcia Research Center happened in 1906 and was for 23.16 acres.
+The first deed signed for Fabian Garcia Research Center was in 1906.
 Currently the center has 41.10 acres of land available.
-11.15 acres were purchased from H.B.
-Machen in 1924, 12.72 acres were purchased from C.T.
-Turney in 1928, with 7.33 acres going to Interstate 10, and the last 1.40 acres were purchased in 1991 from B.J.
-Crump.
-Fabian Garcia, a professor of Horticulture from 1906-1945, once provided rooms right here on this farm to house poor Mexican-American students during their studies at NMSU.
-Fabian Garcia was named the first director of the State Agricultural Experiment Station in 1913.
-As a horticulturist he produced the first reliable chile pod, which was the beginning of the hot "Sandia" pepper.
+Fabian Garcia, professor of Horticulture from 1906-1945, was named the first director of the State Agricultural Experiment Station in 1913.
+He produced the first reliable chile pod, which was the beginning of the hot "Sandia" pepper.
 More...

 Publications to assist New Mexico's ranchers, farmers, and homeowners cope with our current extreme drought conditions.